 The Evolution of Siding Products

-I am Greg Kapitan and I have been working in the home exterior siding business since the early 1980’s in New York.
+Here at THE we have been working in the home exterior siding business since the early 1980’s.
 I have been personally witnessing the evolution of siding products with a history of installation of a variety of siding products with my own hands.

 Recently I took a much needed break from the business and found myself on Martha’s Vineyard sitting there noticing the cedar shingle siding on the waterfront home where my wife and I were staying.
 I realized this cedar shingle siding has been quite common and the norm in New England with little change in the siding market in this part of the country.
 I thought about how this was so unlike most of the rest of the country and started thinking about how has siding products evolved over the years and found myself researching the subject.

 Keep in mind as you read that this timeline is according to my own personal experience since the 1980’s but I do believe that many other siding contractors who were involved in the industry during this time would have a similar experience to share.
 The stories of the evolution of siding will include information on all of the the following siding options:

 Asbestos Shingle Siding – This product was introduced in 1907 when Ludwig Hatschek invented the process for creating asbestos cement a process that is still used today.
 It comes in a stack of thinly pressed together small sheets of siding (3’x2′) that is made from a mixture of asbestos, portland cement and water then pressed between metal plates with heavy pressure creating sheets.